Get Started with the SDK¶

 Open your app in XCode / Android Studios and run your app to finish setup.

-If you’d like to set up your app manually, you’ll have to register your app in Fritz and then follow the directions and add the code snippets to your app.
+If you’d like to set up your app manually, you’ll have to register your app and then follow the directions and add the code snippets to your app.

 You’ll need the following before you can begin: